opensearch-project/documentation-website/_ml-commons-plugin/connectors.md

 ### Adding trusted endpoints

-To configure connectors in OpenSearch, add the trusted endpoints to your cluster settings using the `plugins.ml_commons.trusted_connector_endpoints_regex` setting, as shown in the following example:
+To configure connectors in OpenSearch, add the trusted endpoints to your cluster settings using the `plugins.ml_commons.trusted_connector_endpoints_regex` setting, which supports Java regex expressions, as shown in the following example:

 ```json
 PUT /_cluster/settings